sridurgeshv/code-review-webapp/README.md

 - AI-powered code suggestions and bug detection
 - Frontend built with React and Monaco Editor
 - Backend powered by Node.js with WebSocket connections

+## Why Choose Our App?

+If you've used Replit or other similar tools, you've experienced their powerful features.
+However, one common limitation is the lack of structured team-based collaboration without syncing issues.
+With our app, users can effortlessly connect to a room, code in real time, and enjoy AI-powered assistance — all while working with their team in a more organized, isolated environment.

 ## Installation